aspartate/personal_website/content/blog/bugs.md

 Here are the bugs I need to fix:
 * The modals don't work in gallery mode.
 Also when making a new gallery post I get a weird json error, which goes away when I comment out a block of github stuff.
-* When a blog post is opened, the header menu is in a weird place and covers up some of the text.
 * When a blog post is opened, the next/previous navigation buttons are too close together.
 * Embedded HTML in my Markdown doesn't work for some reason